- PhD, UCLA, Higher Education and Organizational Change

 His research focuses primarily on outcomes, inequities, and undergraduate student experiences in Science, Technology, Engineering and Mathematics (STEM).
 He also studies college readiness and pathways into postsecondary education for underrepresented students.

-Dr. Newman has served as a consultant to the National Science Foundation's Colloquy on Minority Males and has presented his work at the American Educational Research Association (AERA), Association for the Study of Higher (ASHE), Association for Institutional Research (AIR), the American Association for the Advancement of Science (AAAS), and the International Leadership Association (ILA) professional conferences.
+Dr. Newman has served as a consultant to the National Science Foundation's Colloquy on Minority Males and has presented his work at the American Educational Research Association (AERA), Association for the Study of Higher (ASHE), Association for Institutional Research (AIR), the American Association for the Advancement of Science (AAAS), the National Society of Black Physicists (NSBP), and the International Leadership Association (ILA) professional conferences.
 He is co-editor (with Dr. Shaun R. Harper) of the volume, Students of Color in STEM.

 Harper, S. R., & Newman, C. B. (Eds.), (2010).
 Students of color in STEM.
 New Directions for Institutional Research, No. 148.
 San Francisco: Jossey-Bass.